 I’ve only eaten haggis with my dad in Scotland, and loved every bite.
 Is there a proper, classic haggis (along with neeps and tatties) in Los Angeles?
 Never been to Tam O’Shanter (sort of feels like “cheating”), but it’s about time I search it out locally.
 Thanks for any help!

-I love Jonathan Gold (his writing!) and was thrilled when he answered my question.
+I love Jonathan Gold and was thrilled when he answered my question.
 He had several suggestions on haggis hunting in L.A., including Tam O’Shanter in Los Feliz or Buchanan Arms in Burbank (link to full article below).
 The truth is, I would eat anywhere (or anything) he recommended so I quickly made a reservation for “Burns Night” dinner at nearby Buchanan Arms.

 Burns Night Supper Menu 2010